 Introduction

-This week's theme for our CST activities page is 'Money Makes The World Go Round' because 'Euro Day' was on 1st January 2022.
-Also, 'The Royal Mint' has announced the launch of their 2022 coin set.
+This week's theme for our CST activities page is 'Money Makes The World Go Round' because 'Euro Day' was on 1st January 2024.
+Also, 'The Royal Mint' has announced the launch of their 2024 coin set.

 Ask members who remembers 'Decimal Day' in 1971?
 How difficult was it swapping over to the new prices on everything?

 Does anyone collect coins?
 Does anyone still have some pre-decimal coins or notes?
-What about stamp collecting (philately) or any other hobbies?
+What about stamp collecting (philately) or any other collecting hobbies?

 What do people think of the new polymer bank notes?
 Has anyone washed one yet and put it through the tumble dryer?